Malekitsu/Maw-Mod-MMMerge/README.md

 - Items can now have up to 3 enchants: 2 base enchants and 1 special.
 - You will have a chance to find ancient and primordial items:
   - Ancients will have higher stats.
-  - Primordials will be similar to ancients but with consistently perfect stats.
+  - Primordials will be similar to ancients but with consistently perfect rolls.
+- Items have item level shown
 - Enchants that increase your damage output are now stronger and apply to spells as well.
 - Special enchantments that increase magic school levels now provide a flat bonus.
+- You can now sort current inventory by pressing R, and all party inventory by pressing T
+- pressing E will assign the current player all the alchemy items when sorting with T
+- Some actions have been taken to prevent save-scumming to get loot
+- You can press R when in shops to reroll all the item
+- Gold cost depends on the loot power
+- Items will now show power and vitality changes with currently equipped item, check the Stats rework section for more info

+###Weapons
+- Weapons have attack speed stat
+  - Damage will be multiplied by the attack speed
+  - This is not shown in stats menu
+  - Elemental enchants and spells are not affected
+- Weapons will tend to get slower as you progress, making speed cap very hard to reach

 ## Stats Rework
-- Stats now provide 1 effect every 5 points (e.g., 500 Might will increase melee damage by 100).
+- Stats now provide 1 effect every 5 points (e.g., 500 Might will increase melee/ranged damage by 100).
 - Might now applies to bows as well.
 - Each stat has a unique additional bonus (visible by right-clicking the stat in the menu):
   - Might: Every 10 points increase physical damage by 1%.